g-georgia/emotional-support-pet-store/README.md

 In Codecool we had a task to create a webshop of an arbitrary topic.
 We choose Emotional Support Pets, because we love animals and think that mental well-being and social support is very important.
 Please consider that this project was made only for practicing programming techniques.
 We highly respect animal rights and don't consider pets as products.

 ## Technical details
 We created a dynamic web page in `Java` with `servlets`.
 Database was not used, only in memory storage with `DAO` design pattern to store data.
 In order to get data from backend, `Thymeleaf` templating engine was used.
+This application does not apply security or login system.

 ## The site